CONCUSSIONS AND RECOVERY in Meridian ID

-Concussions have become a popular topic in the world of neurology because of advancements in technology and research.
+Concussions in have become a popular topic in the world of neurology because of advancements in technology and research.
 A lot of this was kickstarted because of unresolved but concerning responses from former professional and collegiate athletes.
 Although, as many of us know, concussions are not exclusive to athletes and sporting participants.
 They are an injury that can happen to anyone.
 In fact, the Journal of Athletic Training published research stating there is an average of 300,000 concussions in high school and college-aged students alone in America every year.
-However, concussions and other brain injuries often go untreated because patients may not exhibit visible or immediate symptoms or patients underplay their symptoms.
+However, concussions Meridian ID and other brain injuries often go untreated because patients may not exhibit visible or immediate symptoms or patients underplay their symptoms.

 Concussions are classified as a traumatic brain injury, or TBI.
 However, they are considered a mild presentation of a TBI because they are not life-threatening (they do not typically put your life in immediate peril).
 That is not to say these injuries do not require special care.
 Concussions are caused by blunt force to the head or impact on the head/body causing the head to move back and forth quickly; this includes whiplash.
 So, it is important to pay attention to all activity and behavior after a potentially concussive incident.